redislabs-training/slides-as-code-setup/README.md

 ## Usage
 ### Quick Reference
 ```
 ./rls.sh init                       - Creates a default presentation.md file
               you can use as a starting point
-./rls.sh serve       - Serves the slidedeck in a browser
+./rls.sh serve -p {PORT_NUMBER}     - Serves the slidedeck in a browser
 ./rls.sh export                     - Exports the slidedeck as a standalone html
               file (no dependencies)
 ./rls.sh pdf                        - Exports the slidedeck as a pdf
 ```

 ### Initialise a presentation